 Britain’s Top 5 Most Dangerous A Roads

 Using data compiled from reported road incidents on UK roads between 2007 and 2016, we were able to determine which A roads were the most hazardous to drive on.
-The A road that saw the most accidents during this period of time was the A38, with 8,698 accidents recorded.
+These figures may be quite surprising—there’s no sign here of the famously dangerous Snake Pass, for example.
+Instead, the A road that saw the most accidents during this period of time was the A38, with 8,698 accidents recorded.
 Additionally, the A38 had the greatest number of vehicles involved in an accident, with 13,153 reported.
 The deadliest A road, however, was the A1, which saw a death toll of 172.

 Let’s take a better look at the stats in the table below.